hxiong6/Data-Analysis-on-A-B-testing-results/README.md

 # Data-Analysis-on-A-B-testing-results

-The objective of this project is to analyze the A/B testing result from an ecommerce website new UI experiment (Diaclaimer: this is a school project based on  simulated data set)
+The objective of this project is to analyze the A/B testing result from an ecommerce website new UI experiment: **does the new UI design lead to a better conversion rate?**

+(Diaclaimer: this is a school project based on  simulated data set)

 - Performed exploratory data analysis (EDA) for preliminary data quality check